ABI-Compute/AGG-guesing-game/README.md

 ## 🔐 Account & Progress

-- Your progress is saved securely to your local system.
+- Your progress is saved securely to your local system and if you're online, to an online authentication server.
 - High scores are synced online (when connected) to keep you ranked globally.

 ## 📦 System Requirements